cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/storage.rst

 ------------------------

 Users tend not to clean up their calendars, removing old appointments that have no bearing on today's views/operations any longer.
-Kolab Groupware does not (yet) provide means to purge these items.
-They do however count towards a user's quota.
+They do count towards a user's quota.

 .. _imap-deployment-storage-capacity: